 - Bake 50 minutes to 1 hour.
 Cool about 10 minutes in the pan, turning out onto a serving plate while the bread is still warm.
 Loosen around the edges of the pan with a plastic knife if necessary to help dislodge the bread.

-Meanwhile, whisk together powdered sugar, water, and vanilla until smooth (thin with an additional 1-2 tablespoons water to reach desired consistency).
+Meanwhile, whisk together powdered sugar, water, and vanilla until smooth.
 Drizzle over the bread and serve warm.

 To reheat the bread from room temperature, warm in a 350°F oven for 5 to 10 minutes.